Nicerice96/3303---Elevator/README.md

 - 'ElevatorProcessingAddPickupCommState.java': Represents the process of adding a pickup to an elevator.
 - 'ElevatorProcessingCommState.java': Represents the communication between Elevator and the Scheduler.
 - 'ElevatorProcessingGetPickupIndexCommState.java': Represents the process of getting the index of the pickup locaiton in a datagram packet.
-- `FloorSubsystem.java`: Handles the simulation of floor-related events, including the generation of elevator requests.
-- `FloorSubsystemTest.java`: Contains unit tests for the `FloorSubsystem`, ensuring its reliability in processing and forwarding requests.
 - `ElevatorNodeTest.java`: Provides tests for the `ElevatorNode` to verify its operations and state transitions.
 - `SchedulerSystemTest.java`: Tests the scheduling logic within the `SchedulerSystem` to ensure efficient and correct request handling.
 - `testCase_1.txt`: Sample input file used by `FloorSubsystem` for testing.
 Contains elevator request scenarios to simulate real-world elevator calls.